seanlally8/homepage/README.md

 # homepage
-code base for personal website
+I wrote the code for this website for pset8 of CS50x taught by David Malan.